ojura/undrop-for-innodb/README.md

  * [Recover InnoDB dictionary](https://twindb.com/how-to-recover-innodb-dictionary/) – how to recover and read InnoDB dictionary tables.
  * [UnDROP tool for InnoDB](https://twindb.com/undrop-tool-for-innodb/) – describes tools of the toolkit, their usage, command line options.
  * [InnoDB dictionary](https://twindb.com/innodb-dictionary/) – describes InnoDB dictionary, its tables and format.

-## Commercial Support and Data Recovery Service

-You can recover your database using the toolkit and detailed instructions from the blog posts.
-TwinDB can help you to do it much faster.

-[Aleksandr Kuzminsky](https://www.linkedin.com/in/akuzminsky) is an author of TwinDB data recovery toolkit and its forks.
-Since 2008 he dealt with many hundreds recovery cases.

-Check [MySQL Data Recovery Service](https://twindb.com/mysql-data-recovery/) to learn more about prices, prerequisites and contact details.